apollo-elements/apollo-elements/docs/content/guides/getting-started/building-for-production/_index.md

   {{<code-tab package="hybrids">}}{{<include "building-hybrids.js">}}{{</code-tab>}}
 </code-tabs>

-To avoid build steps altogether, bundle and export your Apollo client separately, then import it into your browser-friendly component modules, perhaps using a tool like [snowpack](https://snowpack.dev)

 ## JavaScript Features
-Apollo Elements generally targets modern browsers up to ECMAScript version 2019, with features like `Array#flatMap` and `Object#fromEntries`.
+Apollo Elements generally targets modern browsers up to ECMAScript version 2022, with features like `Array#flatMap` and `Object#fromEntries`.
 If you need to support to older browsers, we recommend a polyfill, and possibly a compilation step.